semagnum/light-painter/docs/index.markdown

 and the percentage of your strokes hit.

 However, this scoring may result in noonday lighting from above.
-To give you more control, there is a "Max Sun Elevation" parameter where you can specify the max elevation of the sun.
+To give you more control, the "Max Sun Elevation" parameter lets you specify the max elevation of the sun.
 This can force the operator to only sample the sun at lower elevations, giving more dynamic lighting.